 Trans-anethole (up to 90%), a phenol, anisix (aldehyde), limonene (terpene).Extraction Technique

 Steam distillation of the seeds.Information for Aromatherapists

-Not one of the most widely known essential oils, Balsam of Peru is been used for centuries in a wide range of uses from wound care to flavoring food.
+Not a widely known essential oil, Balsam of Peru is been used for centuries in a wide range of uses from wound care to flavoring food.

 The color of this oil is pale amber to brown, with a viscous liquid consistency.Aromatic Description